Board of Trustees

 I joined the board in 2018 and live in Greenwich.
 I am a risk management specialist and professional banker with over 30 years’ experience in the commercial banking and asset management sectors.

-Now transitioning to advisor, I am currently working with an international NGO as their Business Partner for Risk Management helping them to develop their operational risk management framework and am also a Trustee for Working Chance.
+Now transitioning to advisor, I am currently working with an international NGO as their Business Partner for Risk Management helping them to develop their operational risk management framework.
 When time permits I also volunteer in London and Africa supporting charities that promote inclusion and financial sustainability.

 With personal experience of a family member diagnosed with dementia and dear friends with mental health problems, I am proud to be involved in with an organisation making a real difference to people’s lives and hope to use my passion, energy and professional skills to sustain and improve the services across our boroughs and raise awareness of the invaluable work the third sector does.